Analytic Bergman operators in the semiclassical limit: Brg quantization

 \subsection{Analytic symbols}

-Our goal will be to extend the representation formula~\eqref{equ:quadratic-projection} for the Bergman projection to the case of a general phase function $\Phi$, which is not necessarily a quadratic form.
-In order to do this, we first need to discuss the microlocal classes of analytic symbols, as introduced in~\cite{sj-asterisque-82}, following~\cite{boutet-kree-67}.
+In view of extending the representation formula~\eqref{equ:quadratic-projection} for the Bergman projection to the case of a general phase function $\Phi$, we first need to discuss the microlocal classes of analytic symbols, as introduced in~\cite{sj-asterisque-82}, following~\cite{boutet-kree-67}.

 \begin{defi}[Space $H^{\loc}_{ \Phi}$] Let $ \Omega$ be an open subset of $\CM^n$.
 Let $ \Phi \in \mathscr{C}^0( \Omega; \mathbb{R})$.
 Let $u_{ \hbar}$ be a function defined on $ \Omega$.
 We say that $u_{ \hbar}$ belongs to the space $H_{ \Phi}^{\loc}( \Omega)$ if: \begin{enumerate} \item $ u_{ \hbar} \in \Hol( \Omega)$; \item $ \forall K \Subset \Omega$, $ \forall \epsilon > 0$, $ \exists C > 0$, such that $ |u_{ \hbar}(z)| \leq C e^{(\Phi(z) + \epsilon)/ \hbar}$ for all $z \in K$. \end{enumerate} If $u_{ \hbar} \in H_0^{\loc}( \Omega)$ (meaning that $ \Phi = 0$), we say that $u_{ \hbar}$ is an \textbf{analytic symbol}. \end{defi}